marcelocanga/assessment-streamlabs-electron/README.md

 - The OBS executable has been configured with a Twitch key for video streaming
 - The OBS app starts when the frontend comes up.
 It is configured to stream to Twitch
-- The executable is called from main.js in assesment-streamlab-electron
+- The executable is called from main.js in
 - alternatively, a native module has been built, from where OBS could be called
 - For now, node-gyp is being used to build electron native module